daattali/beautiful-jekyll/_posts/2024-11-17-DHCP-Server-configuration.md

 author: Baltej Giri
 ---

-# DHCP Server Lab using Cisco router
+# Cisco Router as DHCP Server
+A cisco router or a cisco switch can be used as a DHCP server.
+An enterprise can decide to configure DHCP service on a Cisco Router or Switch depanding their infrastrcure design/need.
+In this blog, a simple yet complex network design is used to demonstrate the concept of DHCP service on Cisco router.
+This network design consists of a router, mulilayer switch and two PCs.
+The complexity of this design is in the configuration of DHCP server using Cisco router concept.

-Configuring DHCP on a cisco router or a cisco switch with multiple networks (vlans) can be tricky.
-An enterprise can decide to configure in an enterprise class network if we choose to use the DHCP server funtion either on cisco router or Cisco's layer 3 swithes.
+in an enterprise class network if we choose to use the DHCP server funtion either on cisco router or Cisco's layer 3 swithes.

 The following instructions are required to configure the DHCP Server Lab on a Cisco Router, this lab include the setup of; ip address exclude list on each vlan and setting switch as the default gateway for each vlan but dns server as router.
 At last we need to verify the connectivity from PC 1 to PC 2.